-We are committed to nurturing start-ups at a global level.
-TIP (Telco Infra Project) is a global consortium involving more than 500 companies that aim to change the way next-generation communication infrastructures are built.
+are built.
 It operates TEAC (Telco Infra Project Ecosystem Accelerator), an ecosystem acceleration center that focuses on the innovation of communication infrastructure ecosystems through partnerships and discovering start-ups.
 SK Telecom is in charge of 'TEAC in Seoul' and provides test networks and office space for companies that have been selected in September 2017.
 Through these activities, we will work with start-ups to pursue the evolution of the next-generation network.
+CASE aim to change the way next-generation communication infrastructures